Computer-and-Information-Science/cisc230-radix-sort/README.md

 ```

 Here each of *buckets[0]*, *buckets[1]*, etc. is a vector.
-Use *vector* member function
+Use the *vector* member function
 *push_back* to add an integer to a vector.
-You can clear a bucket with the
+You can clear (empty)
-*clear* member function.
+a bucket with the *clear* member function.

 Of course, other implementations are possible.

 Be sure to change the include file at line 20 of *sorttest4.cpp* to use you
 *radix.h* header file.
-The code given uses *quick.h*.
+The starter code given uses *quick.h*.

-You are free to use outside resources to research this sort algorithm, but
+You are free to use outside resources to research this algorithm, but
-document any resources you used as part of your submission for part 2 of this
+document any resources you used as part of your submission in part 2 of this
 assignment.

 ## Part 2 - Analysis and Comparison with Quicksort

-Include your responses for this part in file *RESPONSES.md* in markdown
+Include your responses for this part in file *RESPONSES.md* in Markdown
 format.
 Include your name at the top of both *RESPONSES.md" and *radix.h*.

 Run some timing tests for both *Quicksort* and *Radix Sort*.
 (Of course
 you need to change the include file at line 20 in *sorttest4.cpp* to change
 algorithms.)
 Include the results of your tests when you submit this assignment.
 Be sure to use a progression of array sizes to get a good feel for how they
 compare.
-How do the two sorting algorithms compare?
+How do the two sorting algorithms compare as the size of the
+array grows?

 What is the run-time complexity of this algorithm?
 Alghough you might find
 online resources that will address this topic, what is the run-time
 complexity when you consider that the values to be sorted are specifically
 5 digits or fewer?
 Do you consider it to be linear, logarithmic, N log N,
 quadratic, or something else?

+Remember to document any outside sources you used in researching
+this algorithm.